JRHB314/VBCS-Integration/JB-WIP.md

 ```
 With this many nodes it will appear a bit messy; drag nodes around until you can get something a bit easier to look at.
 You can also hit the expand button to make the view fill the page.<br>
 {image of nodes}
+To see how many followers someone has, look at the number of incoming arrows, while outgoing arrows show who they follow.
+Bob Flinstone, of course, has no incoming arrows.
+Every user follows at least one other person.
+Some are mutual followers, while others are unreciprocated.
+Some people have many more connections than others.
+By using a graph, it's easy to see these concepts.